 Outpatient medicines are the single key driver of financial hardship because of very limited coverage and high prices of medicines.
 Among the poorest quintile about 90% of catastrophic health spending can be related to the out-of-pocket payments on medicines.
 For the richest quintile, the main driver of catastrophic expenditure is inpatient care as the richest population was excluded from the Universal Health Care Programme in 2017 and the voluntary health insurance does not provide enough protection.
 Interestingly, dental care does not have important role in driving catastrophic health spending, although excluded from public benefit package for all population groups.

 The affordability of outpatient medicines should be increased.
 In mid-2017, the stated introduced outpatient medicines program targeting the poorest population but uptake of the program has been very modest.
 Furthermore, low cost generic medicines are generally less available in retail pharmacies, as compared to more expensive originator products.
 This may influence purchasing decisions, skewing consumption towards higher-priced medicines.
 In 2017, only 1% of spending on outpatient medicines came from public sources.
-To increase affordability of medicines, the outpatient medicines program should be extended significantly.
+To increase affordability of medicines, the outpatient medicines programs should be extended significantly.
 Moreover, stronger price regulation and rational use of medicines require immediate attention.

 Weak price regulation of health care services and providers ability to charge extra form patients, are one of the important reasons of high out-of-pocket payments on inpatient and outpatient services.
 Unexpected positive side effect is that informal payments are not a problem in Georgia because in most of cases providers can set their own prices and to charge extra from patients.